GromNaN/async-page-builder-demo/README.md

 This demo have been created by [Jérôme TAMARELLE](https://jerome.tamarelle.net).

-It is inpired by how websites are build at [Prisma Media](https://www.prismamedia.com/).
+It is inpired by how we build [Prisma Media](https://www.prismamedia.com/)'s websites.